oscarplatoon/cloud9-setup/README.md

 # AWS Cloud9 Instructions

 For our students on Windows, we have a separate setup for you using AWS's Cloud9.
-Instead of going through virtualization, messing with Bios, and praying that things work, our IDE will be fully browser based with AWS's Cloud9.
+Instead of enabling virtualization, messing with Bios, and going through Docker, our IDE will be fully browser based with AWS's Cloud9.
 We estimate that your usage of AWS for Code Platoon will amount to around $20/month- you are responsible for the cost.
 Let's get started.

 0. Sign in or sign up for an [AWS Account](https://portal.aws.amazon.com/billing/signup#/start).